Elementary Students Attend FLVS Day at the Capitol

 As a bonus to the day: FLVS was recognized on both the Senate and House Floor, and a resolution celebrating the upcoming 20th anniversary of FLVS was read.
 Fingers crossed that we will start off our 20th year with access to virtual education for all students!

-Post by Stefanie Steele, FLVS Governmental Affairs Administrator
+Post by Stefanie Steele, Former FLVS Governmental Affairs Administrator